canjs/canjs/index.md

 {% highlight javascript %}
 var todo = new Todo({name: "do the dishes"});
 {% endhighlight %}

 ### attr `model.attr( name, [value] )`

 [can.Model.prototype.attr](http://donejs.com/docs.html#!can.Model.prototype.attr) reads or sets properties on model instances.
+It works the same way as [can.Observe.prototype.attr](#can_observe-attr)

 {% highlight javascript %}
 todo.attr('name') //-> "do the dishes"